mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Ratchet Trees

-This document present two different potential approaches, ART and TreeKEM, for generating and managing group secrets using Ratchet tree datastructures.
-Both are constructed as a series of asymetric keypairs in a left-balanced binary tree arrangement, with each user knowing their direct path, and thus being able to compute the shared root secret.
+Ratchet trees are used for generating shared group secrets.
+In this section, we describe the structure of a ratchet tree, along with two ways to manage a ratchet tree, called ART and TreeKEM.

 To construct these trees, we require:

+* A Diffie-Hellman finite-field group or elliptic curve
-* a Derive-Key-Pair function that produces a key pair from an octet string;
+* A Derive-Key-Pair function that produces a key pair from an octet string
-* a Diffie-Hellman finite-field group or elliptic curve (ART);
-* an asymmetric Key Encapsulation Mechanism and a Hash function (TreeKEM).
+* A hash function (TreeKEM only)

-Each node in a ratchet tree contains up to three values:
+A ratchet tree is a left-balanced binary tree, in which each node contains up to three values:

 * A secret octet string (optional)
 * An asymmetric private key (optional)
 * An asymmetric public key

-To compute the private values (secret and private key) for a given node, one must first know the private key from one of its children, and the public key from the other child.

-Ratchet trees constructed in ART or TreeKEM provide the property that one must hold at least one private key from the tree to compute the secret root key.
-With all participants holding one leaf private key; this allows any individual to update their own key and change the shared root key, such that only group members can compute the new key.
+The private key and public key for a node are derived from its secret value using the Derive-Key-Pair operation.

+The relationships between nodes are different for ART and TreeKEM.
+In either case, the ratchet tree structure ensures the following
+property: A party can compute the secret value for the root of the tree if and only if that party holds the secret value for another node lower in the tree (together with public information).
+Each participant holds one leaf secret; each participant can update the root secret by changing their leaf secret.

 ### Ratchet Trees for ART

-In ART the parent secret is computed as follows:
+In ART the contents of a parent node are computed from its children as follows:

-* parent_secret = DH(L, R)
+* parent_secret = DH(left_child, right_child)
 * parent_private, parent_public = Derive-Key-Pair(parent_secret)

 Ratchet trees are constructed as left-balanced trees, defined such that each